addiscent/vagrant-ruby-rails/README.md

 The other subdirectory atypical to the guest vbox _Ubuntu_ file system root is "/workspace".
 This subdirectory is also sync'd to the host.
 It is"mapped into" the other host subdirectory named "/workspace", which you created immediately before building the guest vbox.
 This subdirectory is probably a good location for placing your Ruby et al project files, as they may be edited or managed either from "within", or "outside of", the guest vbox.
 As with the "/vagrant" directory, a git repository may be placed in one or more subdirectories of "/workspace" as needed.

 If this "/workspace" subdirectory is used for your Ruby or other project files, they won't be co-mingled with your guest vbox configuration files in "/vagrant".
 By segregating the two, version control management of guest vbox configuration changes and Ruby project changes is simplified.

+#### Other Notes
+##### Port Mapping

+Port mapping is a feature which may be used to resolve port number conflicts in a crowded system of server daemons, Vagrant guest vboxes, Docker containers, etc.  The Rails WEBrick server port default is number 3000.
+In this implementation of "vagrant-ruby-git", Vagrant's guest vbox port number 3000 is mapped to the host's port number 3030, by using a directive in the Vagrantfile.
+The host's port number 3030 was arbitrarily chosen as the target for re-mapping the WEBrick server's port.
+If you wish to change this port mapping to a host number port which better suits your needs, you may do so by editing the Vagrantfile.

 ### Product Pedigree